 Florida State commitment Tyler Hunter is one of the team’s top athletes and he filled in nicely at quarterback last Friday for the injured Cole Parker.
-Parker (1,142 passing yards, 15 TDs) was out with a jammed thumb, but is expected to return Friday.
+Parker (1,142 passing yards, 15 TDs) was out with a jammed thumb, but is expected to return tonight.

 Ideally, Lowndes won’t rely on the pass much.
 It leans on the run as always, maybe even moreso than Collins Hill relies on the pass.

 “They’re still running the wing-T and they’re not going to change anything, it’s been good to them for so long,” Reach said.
 “Offensively, they just love to grind up that clock. ...
 I think we’re going to have to get a couple of three and outs.
 We can’t let them have the seven-, eight-minute drives and then have us go three and out.”